slbailey/Retrovue/docs/contracts/resources/SourceDeleteContract.md

 - **D-2:** Source deletion MUST cascade delete all associated PathMapping records.
 - **D-3:** All deletion operations MUST occur within a single transaction boundary.
 - **D-4:** On transaction failure, ALL changes MUST be rolled back with no partial deletions.
 - **D-5:** **PRODUCTION SAFETY**: A Source MUST NOT be deleted in production if any Asset from that Source has appeared in a PlaylogEvent or AsRunLog. `--force` MUST NOT override this rule.
 In a wildcard or multi-source delete, this safety rule MUST be applied independently per source.
 Protected sources MUST be skipped and reported, and unprotected sources MAY still be deleted in the same run.
 Production is determined by environment configuration (e.g. `env.is_production() == true`).
 The command MUST evaluate this before performing any destructive action.
+This command MUST comply with [\_ops/ProductionSafety.md](_ops/ProductionSafety.md) (PS-1 through PS-4).
 - **D-6:** Deletion MUST be logged with source details, collection count, and path mapping count.
 - **D-7:** The command MUST verify source existence before attempting deletion.
 - **D-8:** For wildcard or multi-source deletion, each source MUST be deleted using the same transactional guarantees defined in D-1..D-4.
 Partial success is allowed across the set (one source can delete successfully while another is blocked by production safety), but each individual source delete MUST remain atomic.